 Our support for the client has included the publication of the Statement of Community Consultation (SoCC) and Preliminary Environmental Information Report, undertaking of statutory consultation and producing the Consultation Report as part of the submission of the first DCO application to the Planning Inspectorate.

 The application has been accepted by PINs and we have completed the S56 process.
-We are currently reviewing representations in preparation from the examination phase and the project has received some very positive social media and press coverage.
+We are reviewed representations in preparation from the examination phase and the Planning Inspectorate has made their recommendation to the Secretary of State.